NEW TEEN LIFE SKILLS PILOT PROGRAM!

 This Pilot Program, for students in grades 7-12, includes a series of sessions focused on arming students with life skills that will help them succeed.

-The first session “Why can’t I wear gym shorts?” will be on Sunday March 4th from 3-4pm, and will teach students how to present the best version of themselves to the world.
-First impressions are important, and we want to give you the tools you need to make a great one!
+The first session “Why can’t I wear gym shorts?” was held on Sunday, March 4th from 3-4pm, and taught students how to present the best version of themselves to the world.
+First impressions are important, and we gave you the tools you need to make a great one thanks to our friends at Fidelity Investments and Harvard.

 Participants under 16 must be accompanied by an adult chaperone (chaperones will help fill jars of cookie mix during the seminar).
-Space is limited!
-SIGN UP HERE!
+Please check back for sign up information soon!

 This program is possible thanks to a grant from the Maxwell Weaver Foundation.